SACRA SACRORUM | JOSEPH PACE | THE SACRED OF THE SACRED THINGS

 In this context, the Basilica of Pantheon has therefore instituted annually, as a pastoral activity of excellence the "International Contemporary Sacred Art Exhibition".

 With the purpose of creating an artistic itinerary which be at the same time catechesis and Christian mystagogy, it has been thought to continue the initiatives already taken in the past few years for this International Art Exhibition dedicating it for 2018 to dr. Joseph Pace, eminent and well known Italian artist.

-The illustrious artist dott.
-Joseph Pace happily accepted this initiative.
-His soundly rooted faith and the refinement of his artistic horizons did the rest.
-The project sharing turned into enthusiasm for all, and thus “Sacra sacrorum” (the scared of the sacred things) the present sculptures exhibition was born, which is present a true itinerary of the soul at the oldest Basilica in the world, a pedagogy of art rooted in Giotto, Piero della Francesca, Raffaello Sanzio, and in the contemporary language of the great artists of the 20th and 21st centuries as well.
+The illustrious artist happily has accepted this initiative.
+His soudly rooted faith and his rafined artistic horizon did the rest.
+He met the responsible parties for the Chapter.
+The project sharing turned enthusiasm for all, and thus the "Sacra sacrorum" exhibition was born, which is presented a true itinerary of the soul at the oldest Basilica in the world, a pedagogy of art rooted in Giotto, Piero della Francesca, Raphael and in the contemporary language of the great sculptors of the 20th and 21th centuries as well.

-The exhibition includes the use of seven sculptures plus a small sculptural group and two medium-sized crucifix.
-They deal with the creation of land and birds, the creation of man and woman, the great human family, and the theme of crucifixion.
+The exhibition is composed of seven sculptures plus a small sculptural group and a medium sized crucifix.
+They deal with the creation of the earth and the birds, the creation of man and woman, the great human family, and the crucifixion.